 Norwich is a member of the Two Rivers-Ottauquechee Regional Commission (TRORC).
 The Regional Planning Commission creates a Regional Plan and coordinates transportation planning in addition to offering planning support services to the 30 Vermont member towns.

 The Two Rivers-Ottauquechee Regional Plan was most recently adopted in May 2007.
 The land use section of the Regional Plan and this plan are compatible.
 The Regional Plan recognizes Norwich Village as a town center in the region.
-Both plans call for guiding growth towards traditional settlement areas, encouraging quality development at interchanges and along main highway corridors, and preserving open space, working lands and environmental quality in outlying rural areas.
+Both plans call for guiding growth towards traditional settlement areas, along main highway corridors, and preserving open space, protecting wetlands, avoiding steep slopes, protecting agricultural land and working lands and environmental quality in outlying rural areas.

 Although Norwich is a Vermont town, due to its location on the border, there is significant interaction with New Hampshire Upper Valley towns.
 Norwich is one of the four core Upper Valley towns along with Hartford, Lebanon, and Hanover.
-Norwich, being smaller - population of 3,500 versus 10,000 to 13,000 in the other towns - and primarily residential, relies on these larger towns for employment opportunities, services, and cultural events.
+Norwich, being smaller - population of 3,300 versus 10,000 to 13,000 in the other towns - and primarily residential, relies on these larger towns for employment opportunities, services, and cultural events.
 As reflected in the following list, there is cooperation between Vermont and New Hampshire towns in emergency response, transportation, recreation, education and cultural events.